awlondon/d9l294il0oqy-dqr3/docs/archive/07_training_and_media/Franchise_Hiring_Training_Playbook_Intro.md

-# Co.work.play Café
+# Co.work.PLAY Café
 Franchise Hiring & Training Playbook

 ## 1. Purpose of This Playbook

 This playbook is a practical guide to help you:

-- **Staff your Co.work.play Café** with the right people in the right roles.
+- **Staff your Co.work.PLAY Café** with the right people in the right roles.
 - **Train your team** using the standard Co.work.play curriculum (videos, SOPs, and checklists).
 - **Open smoothly** and hit a high standard of guest experience from Day 1.